cyberwani/blunt-wp-starter-theme/README.md

 direction and most of the rest have disappeared.

-It does have some things that I consider required that you won't see elsewhere though.
-Functions I frequently use; schema.org markup; well laid out areas and files so I can easily find/add/modify what needs changing.
+It does have some things that I consider required that you won't see elsewhere
+though: functions I frequently use, schema.org markup; built in support for my fragment and object cache, well laid out areas and files so I can easily find/add/modify what needs changing, and clean, easy to read coding.

 Guiding principle [YAGNI](http://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it),
 I've stripped out the 95% that I'm never gonna use and kept or added only those things that I know I'm gonna need and use most of the time.

-Read through the files, if you like what you see then use it or fork it, if you don't like it I'm sure there's a starter theme out there that is trying to be everything to every developer that will suit your needs.
+Read through the files, if you like what you see then use it or fork it, if you don't like it then I'm sure there's a starter theme out there that is trying to be everything to every developer that will suit your needs.

 Please note that this theme is not meant to have child themes.
 The idea here is that you're going to use this as a base for starting your own custom theme,